sernst/cauldron/README.rst

 - **Segmented Code Execution**: Code is run in distinct steps (just like notebook cells), and you control when and which steps are run.

-with the best elements of traditional software development workflow:
+into a traditional software development workflow:

 - **Your Choice of IDE**: Modern modern IDEs have excellent productivity features like extensive customization, real-time error checking,